|Position:||Defensive Backs - Safeties|

 Maryland Head Coach DJ Durkin and Heater worked together at Florida during the 2010 season in which the Gators defeated Penn State in the Outback Bowl.
 Heater served as the co-defensive coordinator/defensive backs coach for a defense that ranked ninth nationally in total defense and 12th against the pass.
 While on staff with Durkin, Heater helped mentor a pair of Gator defensive backs, Ahmad Black and Janoris Jenkins, who garnered All-America honors.

 Maryland is Heater's 13th coaching stop as he's also worked at Colorado, Colorado State, Florida, Marshall, Northern Arizona, Notre Dame, Ohio State, Temple, Toledo, Utah, Washington, and Wisconsin.
-He has twice been nominated for the Frank Broyles Award (2006, 2011) as the nation's top assistant coach.
+He has been nominated three times for the Frank Broyles Award (2006, 2011, 2015), which is given to the nation's top assistant coach.